-- We may apply a swing pricing mechanism by adjusting the Net Asset Value per Share for certain Sub-Funds stated in Paragraph 12.2.2(iii) in order to reduce the effect of "dilution" and apply dealing costs to transacting investors. - We may suspend the valuation and hence the issue, redemption or switching of Units of any Sub-Fund in certain circumstances.
+- We may apply a swing pricing mechanism by adjusting the Net Asset Value per Share for certain Sub-Funds stated in Paragraph 12.2.2(iii) in order to reduce the effect of "dilution" and apply dealing costs to transacting investors. - We reserve the right not to be bound to redeem on any one Valuation Day if daily redemption requests exceed limits stated in Paragraph 12.1. - We may suspend the valuation and hence the issue, redemption or switching of Units of any Sub-Fund in certain circumstances.